Photo Credit: Dave Holland

 3. Support Gut Health With Daily Probiotics

-Even if you eat a healthy diet, you won’t be able to absorb the nutrients properly if your gut health is out of balance.
-In turn, you may still feel tired, even though you're consuming an abundance of energy-boosting foods.
+A natural way to boost energy levels is to support your gut health.
+Even if you eat a healthy diet or food that is a natural energy booster, you won’t be able to absorb the nutrients properly if your gut health is out of balance.
+In turn, you may still feel tired, even though you're consuming a variety of foods an abundance of foods that boost energy.

 Furthermore, gut health is closely related to mood, since many neurotransmitters are produced by gut bacteria3.
 An imbalanced gut is often linked to depression and tiredness.
-In contrast, when your gut is healthy and you’re in a good mood, you may have more energy and motivation to take on the day.
-Probiotics are one way to help support a healthy gut.
+In contrast, when your gut is healthy, and you’re in a good mood, you may have more energy and motivation to take on the day.
+Probiotics are one way to help support your gut health.

-4. Be Mindful of Balancing Your Blood Sugar Levels
+4. Be Mindful of Balancing Your Blood Sugar Level

 Food is fuel, so it’s no surprise that it’s high on this list.
 However, not all foods support optimal energy.